 Motion: Approve the minutes of the last regular meeting as presented.

-Moved by: Mr. Anderson Seconded by: Mr. Strosser

-Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Moved by: Mr. Anderson Seconded by: Mr. Strosser Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Motion carried and so ordered.

-Resolution No. 1892, A RESOLUTION Awarding and Authorizing the General Manager to Execute a Contract with Lomakatsi Restoration Project for Forest Management Services
+5. Resolution No. 1892, A RESOLUTION Awarding and Authorizing the General Manager to Execute a Contract with Lomakatsi Restoration Project for Forest Management Services